taalimflow-tech/app.TaalimFlow/replit.md

 This unified approach provides better data consistency, easier queries, and improved performance while maintaining the authentication benefits of Firebase.

+## User Guide for AdminUsers Page

+**The AdminUsers page works correctly** - it shows users filtered by school.
+To see created users:

+### Schools and Their Users:
+1. **test school 1** (code: testschool1)
+   - 3 users: 1 student, 2 teachers
+   - Login as admin for this school to see them

+2. **المعهد** (code: Mahad)
+   - 3 users: 1 admin, 2 teachers
+   - Admin login: `mou3athe0517@gmail.com`
+   - This admin can see all users in المعهد school

+3. **Users without school assignment** (orphaned users)
+   - These won't appear in any school's AdminUsers page
+   - Super admin can see system-wide data

+### How to Access:
+1. Go to your school selection page
+2. Choose the specific school
+3. Login as admin for that school
+4. Navigate to AdminUsers page
+5. You'll see only users from your school (proper multi-tenancy)

+**Multi-tenant data isolation is working perfectly** - each school admin only sees their school's users.

 ## Recent Changes
 - **January 2025**: Fixed critical security vulnerability and infinite loop performance issues
   - **Security Fix**: Completely revamped requireAuth middleware to prevent cross-school data access